The Black Cavalier

 The Black Cavalier (French: Le cavalier noir) is a 1945 French historical adventure film directed by Gilles Grangier and starring Georges Guétary, Mila Parély and Jean Tissier.
 It also marked the screen debut of Nicole Maurey who appeared in a supporting role.

 The film's sets were designed by the art director Roland Quignon.
-Location shooting took place at the Château de Vaudémont in Eastern France.
+Location shooting took place at the Château de Vaudrémont in Vaudrémont (Haute-Marne).
 It was one of the most popular movies in France in 1945 with admissions of 3,672,572.

 Synopsis

 In French Flanders in the early eighteenth century, a nobleman who has been dispossessed of his property becomes a notorious outlaw.
 He targets the salt tax collector Monsieur de Saint-Brissac, but is lured by his attractive daughter into a trap.